jpsca/jx/docs/content/from-jinjax.md

 ## Conclusion

-jx takes everything that made JinjaX great and makes it better by embracing explicitness, simplicity, and familiar patterns.
+Jx takes everything that made JinjaX great and makes it better by embracing explicitness, simplicity, and familiar patterns.
 The result is code that's easier to write, easier to understand, and easier to maintain.

-Give jx a try; we think you'll appreciate the clarity.
+Give Jx a try; we think you'll appreciate the clarity.